-The Sector Erase and Program Resume command (30h) resumes a Sector Erase or Program operation that was suspended.
+The Sector Erase and Program Resume command (30h) resumes a Sector Erase or Program operation that has been suspended.
 Any further writes of the Sector Erase and Program Resume command ignored.
-However, another Sector Erase and Program Suspend command can be written after the device resumes sector erase operations.
-Note that until a suspended program or erase operation resumes, the contents of that sector are unknown.
+However, another Sector Erase and Program Suspend command can be written after the device has resumed sector erase operations.
+Note that until a suspended program or erase operation has resumed, the contents of that sector are unknown.